 involved in an effort by the Smithsonian Institute to

 put together a Civil War period band for recording

 purposes.
 It was then that a fascination with 19th

 A move in 1990 to the warmer climate of Atlanta brought him to an area starved for experienced repairmen.
 After six years at the areas largest retail music store, Ken Stanton Music, he opened his own shop - the Brass Instrument Workshop - and suddenly found himself hanging on for dear life and loving every minute of it!
 Rich would like to sincerely thank all of the wonderfully talented brass musicians who have placed their trust in his skills and have given him the opportunity to do the work he truly loves - making their prized instruments perform and look their best.

 After a four year stint in the Army as a trumpet player,

 he accepted a job at the Schilke factory in Chicago,

 "Our goal is that every horn leaves the workshop playing and looking as perfect as possible.
 We take great pride in our work, and also in the smiling faces of our customers when they receive their instrument.
 As a trumpet player, I realize how difficult it is to entrust one's horn to just anyone for repairs or modifications.
-I pledge to you my absolute best effort honed over 45 years as a brass repairman.
-I will listen carefully, make suggestions, and share the knowledge I have acquired during that time to help you put your instrument in a condition that will enhance it’s performance and make you proud to display it."
+We pledge to you our absolute best effort honed over 45 years as a brass repairmen.
+We will listen carefully, make suggestions, and share the knowledge we have acquired during that time to help you put your instrument in a condition that will enhance it’s performance and make you proud to display it."

 - Rich Ita